clear-street/docs/trade_file.md

 Clear Street's trade file is a CSV file that contains post-trade details.
 This file is used by Clear Street to manage the life-cycle of all post-trade trading activity.

-## Format

 The trade file should be a CSV file with `*.csv` extension.
 The first row of the file must be the "header" row where you specifiy column names.
 Column names are case-insenstive, but we recommend you always use lowercase.
 Column ordering does *not* matter; you can specify the columns in the order you prefer.

 Each row in the file represents a single trade.
-Columns that are unrecognized or columns that might be conditionally unapplicable, are ignored.
+Columns that are unrecognized, or columns that might be conditionally unapplicable, are ignored.
 A trade has a `type` that dictates what columns apply to it.
 Columns that do not apply to a specific trade type are ignored.
 Therefore, you can provide all columns in your file, and selectively populate each column for a given row.

 ### Columns